Graph Neural Networks with Heterophily: Framework

-The goal for the first step is to estimate a prior belief vector $\mathbf{b}_v$ for each node $v \in \vertexSet$ from the node features $\matX$.
-Any off-the-shelf neural network classifiers \emph{which do not implicitly assume homophily} can be plugged in to become a prior belief estimator, which enables the \method{} to accommodate any type of node features.
-In this work we looked into the following models as the prior belief estimator: \begin{itemize} \item \texttt{MLP}, a graph-agnostic multi-layer perceptron.
+\textbf{(S1) Prior Belief Estimation} The goal for the first step is to estimate per node $v \in \vertexSet$ a prior belief $\mathbf{b}_v \in \R^{|\setY|}$ of its class label $y_v \in \setY$ from the node features $\matX$. {This separate, explicit prior belief estimation stage enables the use of any off-the-shelf neural network classifier as the estimator, and thus can accommodate different types of node features.} In this work, we consider the following models as the estimators: \begin{itemize} \item \texttt{MLP}, a graph-agnostic multi-layer perceptron.
 Specifically, the $k$-th layer of the MLP can be formulated as following: